Terrene Foundation

 Coordinates multiple governed agents through seven subsystems: accountability tracking, budget enforcement, knowledge clearance, governance cascade, dereliction detection, emergency bypass, and audit.
 Each subsystem composes across all primitives and engines above the governance line.
 Progressive disclosure: Layer 1 is three lines of code; Layer 2 adds configuration; Layer 3 exposes the full governance API.
 The governance line is not a wall; it is a membrane.
 Autonomous agents reach up through the engines to use DataFlow, Nexus, and PACT, but every action returns through the governance gate.

-Source on GitHub →The quality of what you make reveals the quality of what you think.
+pip install kaizen-agents →The quality of what you make reveals the quality of what you think.